solidjs/solid-docs-legacy/langs/en/guides/server.md

 Async rendering waits until all Suspense boundaries resolve and then sends the results (or writes them to a file in the case of Static Site Generation).

 Streaming starts flushing synchronous content to the browser immediately rendering your Suspense Fallbacks on the server.
-Then as the async data finishes on the server it sends the data over the same stream to the client to resolve Suspense where the browser finishes the job and replaces the fallback with real content.
+Then as the async data finishes on the server it sends the data and HTML over the same stream to the client to resolve Suspense where the browser finishes the job and replaces the fallback with real content.

 The advantage of this approach: